vblee1986/W7ESD/README.md

 KB2574819, KB2547666, KB2545698, KB2533552, KB917607

 ## Change Log:
+- 2021-02
+Added KB4601347 with disabling telemetry and processor checking (replaces KB4598279)
+Certificate update similar to KB931125 and KB2917500 for February 2021

 - 2021-01
 Added KB4598279 with disabling telemetry and processor checking (replaces KB4592471)
 Certificate update similar to KB931125 and KB2917500 for January 2021